Sunnova-ShakesDlamini/dbcreds/start_up.md

         Database connection URI

     Raises:
-        CredentialError: If credentials not found
+        ValueError: If credentials not found

     Examples:
         >>> # In a marimo notebook